department-of-veterans-affairs/va.gov-team/platform/engineering/design-docs/2020-08-12-mobile-ssoe-auth-design-doc.md

 ### Code Location
-Code will live in th vets-api repo.
+Code will live in the [vets-api](https://github.com/department-of-veterans-affairs/vets-api) repo.
 IAM auth code will be located in lib/iam_ssoe_auth as in the [draft PR](https://github.com/department-of-veterans-affairs/vets-api/pull/4665).

 ### Testing Plan
 - Like MVI IAM's OAuth team requires a live demo to move up environments